ROH Top Prospect Tournament

-The Top Prospect Tournament is an annual professional wrestling tournament held by Ring of Honor since 2011.
-The inaugural tournament took place in 2011 and has occurred every year since except for 2012 and 2018.
+The Top Prospect Tournament was a professional wrestling tournament held by Ring of Honor since 2011.
+The inaugural tournament took place in 2011 and had occurred every year since except for 2012 and 2018.
+The tournament was last held in 2019 and was discontinued after that.

 Format

 Aspiring ROH wrestlers compete in a variety of "qualifying" singles matches with the winner(s) of each match advancing to the next round.
 There are three rounds, with the winner of the Top Prospect Tournament receiving a Ring of Honor contract and a shot at a Ring of Honor championship.

 History

 The tournament started in 2011 with the goal of giving rising wrestlers a chance of getting an ROH contract and displaying their talents for the promotion.
 In 2011, the first winner of the tournament was Mike Bennett, who went on to become an ROH mainstay.
 After a one-year break, the tournament returned in 2013 with the winner getting a chance at Adam Cole's ROH World Television Championship.
 The winner of the 2013 tournament was Matt Taven, who associated himself with Truth Martini and captured Cole's championship at the 11th Anniversary Show.
 He went on to become the longest reigning Television Champion in ROH history since the title's inception in 2010 before losing it to Tommaso Ciampa.

 In 2014, Hanson won the tournament by defeating future tag team partner Raymond Rowe in the finals.
 In 2015, Donovan Dijak won a Ring of Honor contract after beating Will Ferrara.
 In 2016, Lio Rush defeated Brian Fury to win the tournament and instead gained an ROH World Championship opportunity against Jay Lethal.
 Rush lost the match and left ROH less than two years later.